cpsxen/cps-xen/README.md

 ####High Availability with Explicit Checkpointing

 In order to trigger a checkpoint process the PVM that is supossed to be fail-safe has to write an arbirtraty value into the Xenbus path "/local/domain/[DomID]/data/ha".
 After starting Remus in Dom0 CPS-Xen registers a watch on this path.
-Whenever this values changes a callback function providing the checkpoint functionality is being executed.
+Whenever a value changes a callback function providing the checkpoint functionality is being executed.

 ### Citing CPS-Xen